ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 The easiest, quickest, and most popular way to extend Ansible is to copy or write a module or a plugin for local use.
 You can store local modules and plugins on your Ansible control node for use within your team or organization.
 If you want to share a local plugin or module more widely, you can embed it in a role and publish it on Ansible Galaxy.
 If you've been using roles off Galaxy, you may have been using local modules and plugins without even realizing it.

-Extending Ansible locally offers lots of shortcuts:
+Extending Ansible with local modules and plugins offers lots of shortcuts:

 * you can choose any programming language you like
 * you don't have to clone the main Ansible repo